meg-gutshall/rxeactions/docs/outline.md

 ## Project Summary

-My app acts as a medication diary, allowing users to track medications they’ve been prescribed and their associated side effects.
+My app acts as a medication diary, allowing users to track medications they’ve been prescribed and their associated side effects.<br>
 The home page will be a dashboard that lists the user’s currently prescribed medications and some information about each one.
-Users will also have the option to view previously prescribed medications or view all.
+Users will also have the option to view previously prescribed medications or view all.<br>
 Users will sign up by providing their `name`, `email`, `password`, and `birth_date`.
 They will only be able to perform CRUD actions on their own medications.
 When they create a new medication, the following fields will be requested: `name`, `dosage`, `dosage_form`, `instruction`, `prescribing_doctor`, `start_date`, `end_date`, and `ailment_treated`. `reaction` will be a textarea field where users can write any side effects they experienced or jot down any notes related to the medication.
 I want `entry_timestamp` to auto-populate on submission of each `reaction`.